 In his 1921 essay in the Journal of the American Institute of Architects proposing an Appalachian Trail, Benton MacKaye argued for a series of "shelter camps" that:

 Should be located at convenient distances so as to allow a comfortable day's walk between each.
 They should be equipped always for sleeping and certain of them for serving meals after the fashion of the Swiss chalets.
 Strict regulation is essential to provide that equipment is used and not abused.

 Today only a scant few of the more than 250 Trail shelters offer the amenities MacKaye anticipated in his proposal for the Trail.
-Most are simple lean-tos with three walls and an open face like the Manassas Gap Shelter (Virginia) pictured here.
-The earliest of the trail shelters date from the 1930s (some built by the Civilian Conservation Corps), while others are of much more recent vintage.
+Most are simple lean-tos with three walls and an open face like the Manassas Gap Shelter pictured here.
+The earliest of the trail shelters pre-date MacKaye's proposal (mostly in New England), but as soon as the Appalachian Trail took off as an idea, trail clubs began building a wide variety of structures along the route of the new trail.
+There was a real building boom in the 1930s, including some significant help from the Civilian Conservation Corps, and then again in the 1950s.
+However, many of the shelters found along the Appalachian Trail today are of much more recent vintage.

 The vast majority of the shelters along the Trail have been built and are maintained by the many volunteer clubs that care for the Trail.
 Almost all are situated near a consistent water source and most have a club-maintained privy.
 Most also have tent pads close by.
 Because they offer so many amenities, and because of their convenient spacing, the trail shelters have become gathering points for hikers, as MacKaye intended.